docker/docs/content/faq/security/general.md

 This would be configured through SSO using your IDP.
 Check with your IDP.

-### How are sessions managed and do they timeout?
+### How are sessions managed and do they expire?

 Sessions are managed through the IdP if configured.

-Docker Desktop has 30 day timeouts, as long as the user doesn't go longer than 7 days without using Docker Desktop.
-For Docker Hub, sessions are managed through the IDP if configured.
-If using the application level sign in, users are signed out due to inactivity after 14 days and must sign in again after 30 days.
+Docker Desktop sessions expire after 30 days, or after 7 days of inactivity.
+For Docker Hub, sessions are managed through the IdP if configured.
+If you use application-level sign-in, users are signed out due to inactivity after 14 days and must sign in again after 30 days.

 ### How does Docker attribute downloads to us and what data is used to classify/verify the user is part of our organization?